irskid5/irskid5.github.io/_pages/about.md

 Hi!
 I'm Vele.
 You've hit my personal website where I talk about my passions and showcase some of my achievements in life.

 I am a machine learning engineer focusing on application.
-My passion is to apply machine learning to real-world problems.
+My passion is to apply machine learning to real-world problems and advance the fundamentals of machine learning to break new barriers.
 I also believe in privacy and security, which is why I've chosen to currently specialize in `privacy-preserving machine learning` using `fully homomorphic encryption` (FHE).

 I recently completed my MASc from the University of Toronto (Nov.
 2023) and have been working at [Lorica Cybersecurity](https://www.loricacyber.com/) as a software engineer on the machine learning team since 2020.